dfelinto/blender-manual/manual/addons/object/skinify.rst

 ==========

 - Open Blender and go to Preferences then the Add-ons tab.
-- Click Object then Scatter Objects to enable the script.
+- Click Object then Skinify Rig to enable the script.

 Usage